Manhattan Truck Accident Lawyers

 - The cost of durable medical equipment

-Lost wages.
 Many injuries can prevent you from performing your job duties to the best of your ability—or, in some cases, performing them at all.
-With a traumatic brain injury, for example, you may struggle to focus on your work, while broken bones may prevent you from performing many physical tasks throughout the course of your day.
+With a traumatic brain injury, for example, you may struggle to focus on your work, while broken bones may prevent you from performing many physical tasks throughout your day.
 Pain medications can also interfere with your focus, concentration, and cognitive processing ability or prevent you from driving or operating heavy machinery safely.

 As a result, it can take some time before you can return to work following your accident.
 You may also have to miss work for appointments, including physical therapy.
 Many truck accident victims include those lost wages as part of their personal injury claim.